mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 With the basic architecture defined, I can start initializing my weights and biases.

 ## Weights and Biases
 Since the network is all about matrix multiplication, I need the array shapes to allow for matrix multiplication.
-I'll first define variables to represdent the number of hidden nodes, the number of features, and the number of output labels.
+I'll first define variables to represent the number of hidden nodes, the number of features, and the number of output labels.
+The number of hidden nodes is a hyperparameter I could tune with cross-validation, but for a dataset as simple as mine it won't matter that much.

 ```python